 This itinerary includes many popular spots throughout Japan in 14 days.
 This itinerary starts from Tokyo.
 But if you want to start from Osaka, you can start from Day 11 to Day 14, and then start from Day 1 to Day10.
 Actually 14 days in not enough to see all popular spots in Japan.
 I include Hokkaido in this itinerary.
 But it does not include Shiretoko because of not enough time.
 I could not include south part of Kyushu, Hakone and Mt.
 Fuji either.
 If you can give up Tohoku part, you can get more time in Hokkaido.
 Of course you can go to Shiretoko.

 Nihonkai (日本海) is one of JR Overnight Express trains.
 It connects Osaka (大阪) with Akita (秋田) and Aomori (青森).
 This train has only the berth.
 So if you will use Japan Rail Pass, Japan Rail Pass does not cover an accommodation charge and also limited express surcharge.
 Even though Japan Rail Pass cover a basic fare, Nihonkai is still considerable way to get Aomori from Osaka.
 Let’s see the types of accommodation and extra charge.
 Continue reading Overnight limited express train Nihonkai

 Kansai airport is the international airport in Osaka.
-It is the closest international airport to Kyoto, Nara and Kobe too.
+It is the gateway to Kyoto, Nara, Kobe and Wakayama too.
 There are many ways to get downtown Osaka, Kyoto and Kobe.
-In this post, I give you basic information about the route to major spots in Osaka.
-I also have another links below to tell you about Kansai airport.
-Continue reading
+In this post, I will explain about the terminal of Kansai airport, the access route to major places in Kansai region, and how to choose the deal which suits your trip plan.

 This itinerary includes Kyoto, Osaka, Hiroshima, Miyajima and North part of Kyushu (Hakata, Nagasaki, Aso and Beppu).
 This starts from Tokyo and your Japan Rail pass will be started to use from Tokyo station.
 You may start this itinerary from Shinagawa station, if you arrive at Haneda airport early morning.
 And of course, you can start this itinerary from Osaka or Kansai airport too.
 Osaka and Kansai airport are much closer to Kyoto than Tokyo.
 If you start this itinerary from Osaka, the itinerary is more smooth and easier.
 Continue reading West Japan (Kyoto, Hiroshima and Kyushu) 7 days sample itinerary by Japan Rail Pass 7 days

 Miyakoji Rapid Service is the fastest local train that is operated between Kyoto (=京都) and Nara (=奈良).
 Most of local tourists take Kintetsu (近鉄) line to Nara.
 Because they have many more trains and very frequent.
 If you travel in Japan without Japan Rail Pass, you may use Kintetsu line.
 But most of travellers from foreign countries use Japan Rail Pass.
 So this Rapid Service is your best choice, because you don’t need to pay any extra.
 This line used to be very local and inconvenient.
 But JR West upgrade the trains and timetable.
 Now JR West operate many Rapid trains.
 It is very convenient and frequent departure these days.

 Special Rapid Service is the fastest local train that is operated between Tsuruga (=敦賀) and Kamigori (=上郡) via Kyoto (=京都), Shin-Osaka (=新大阪), Osaka (=大阪), Sannomiya (=三ノ宮), Kobe (=神戸) and Himeji (=姫路).
 Especially JR West compete with Hankyu (=阪急) and Keihan (=京阪) between Kyoto and Osaka, with Hankyu and Hanshin (=阪神) between Osaka and Kobe.
 So JR West have to offer fast and good quality of services.
 As a result, the time required by this train is faster than Shinkansen between Osaka and Kyoto.
 Since Shinkansen do not have a station in downtown Kobe, this trains is faster than Shinkansen between Osaka and Kobe too.
 Of course this train is fully covered by Japan Rail Pass.
 Let’s see the details.